trongthanh/geany-osx-essentials/README.md

 1. Download and run the `gtk-osx-build-setup.sh` script.
     This prepares the jhbuild environment for building
+2. Checkout this repo into submodule 'osx' of main Geany source.
-2. Copy the `jhbuildrc-custom` to `~/.jhbuildrc-custom`, over-writing the existing files.
+3. Copy the `jhbuildrc-custom` to `~/.jhbuildrc-custom`, over-writing the existing files.
-3. Run jhbuild to get a OSX compatible GTK+ install with all needed dependencies.
+4. Run jhbuild to get a OSX compatible GTK+ install with all needed dependencies.
 To do this, run these commands:

-    ```
+    ```shell
     $ jhbuild bootstrap
     $ jhbuild build meta-gtk-osx-bootstrap
     $ jhbuild build meta-gtk-osx-core
     ```
-4. Download, compile and install the Murrine GTK+ engine into the jhbuild $PREFIX.
+5. Download, compile and install the Murrine GTK+ engine into the jhbuild $PREFIX.
 This is optional, but allows for better themeing.
-5. Download, compile and install the VTE library into the jhbuild
+6. Download, compile and install the VTE library into the jhbuild
     $PREFIX.
 This is optional, but allows for Terminal support in Geany.
-6. Use jhbuild-shell to setup environment for building Geany.
+7. Use jhbuild-shell to setup environment for building Geany.
-7. Compile and install Geany into the jhbuild $PREFIX.
+8. Compile and install Geany into the jhbuild $PREFIX.
-8. Download and install: `gtk-mac-bundler`
+9. Download and install: `gtk-mac-bundler`
-9. Change to the `osx/` directory in Geany's source tree (this one this file is in) and run `gtk-mac-bundler geany.bundle` to create the application bundle.
+10. Change to the `osx/` directory in Geany's source tree (this one this file is in) and create the application bundle by running:

+    ```shell
+    $ jhbuild shell
+    $ export PATH=$PREFIX/bin:~/.local/bin:$PATH
+    $ gtk-mac-bundler geany.bundle
+    ```

 Note: prepare to be frustrated ;)